Mars habitat: Temperature

 One of the challenges for a Mars habitat is for it to maintain suitable temperatures in the right places in a habitat.
-Things like electronics and lights generate heat that rises in the air, even as there are extreme temperature fluctuation outside.
-There can be large temperature swings on Mars, for example at the equator it may reach 70 degrees F (20 degrees C) in the daytime but then go down to minus 100 degrees F (−73 C) at night.
+Things like electronics and lights generate heat that rises in the air, even as there are extreme temperature fluctuations outside.
+There can be large temperature swings on Mars, for example at the equator it may reach 70°F (20°C) in the daytime but then go to minus 100°F (−73°C) at night.